 The baseline inspection program should be used to the maximum extent practical in accordance with IMC 2515, “Light Water Reactor Inspection Program - Operations Phase.”
 When developing and modifying the Restart Checklist and associated inspection plan, the Panel should use the baseline inspection procedures in accordance with Appendix A of IMC 2515 to the extent they are practical based on plant conditions, the availability of samples, and upcoming plant activities.
 Although the Panel should attempt to complete at least the minimum number of samples for each applicable baseline inspection procedure, there may be cases where the minimum sample size may not be available.
 In these cases, the actual sample size completed should be documented in the inspection report.

 In those cases where the baseline inspection program does not provide adequate assurance that each Restart Checklist item is appropriately addressed by the licensee, customized inspections should be planned to augment the baseline inspection program.
 These customized inspections must be accomplished in accordance with an issue specific inspection plan that identifies which inspection procedures are to be used in accordance with IMC 2515.
 If the circumstances require a unique inspection that is not currently in an inspection procedure, the inspection plan must be of sufficient detail to provide adequate guidance to the inspectors to evaluate the adequacy of the particular restart item.
-The customized inspection plan must be approved by the Panel , with concurrence from the cognizant regional Division Director ().
-The Director of will review and concur on the initial inspection plan.
-Thereafter, the Director of will be notified of any changes to ensure that sufficient resources are available to complete the inspections.
+The customized inspection plan must be approved by the Panel Chair, with concurrence from the cognizant regional Division Director (DRP, DORS, DRS, or DRSS).
+The Director of DRO will review and concur on the initial inspection plan.
+Thereafter, the Director of DRO will be notified of any changes to ensure that sufficient resources are available to complete the inspections.

 The Panel Process Plan should delineate which baseline IPs are to be performed in accordance with the ROP and which baseline inspections are deemed not applicable and will not be performed.
 The justification for not performing certain baseline inspections shall be clearly documented.
 In addition, inspections should be conducted as necessary to compensate for the unreported or incomplete PI data, as discussed below.